 Start right now!

-Use The Things Network community network for building a proof of concept and speedy installation knowing additional security and scalabillity features can be added later on.
+Use The Things Network community network for building a proof of concept and speedy installation knowing additional security and scalability features can be added later on.

-Any project benefits from doing the most risky bits first.
+Any project benefits from doing the riskiest bits first.
 In IoT the business case might be the hardest.
 Although it can be tempting to dive into the awesomeness of the LoRaWAN technology.
 Testing your business model might be the right step now.
 There is a ton of documentation for startups and corporates on how to test the market.
 Do that first!